laserljy/FIFA_data/README.md

 Application code/main cpp:
 1. WorldCup WCs = new <WorldCup*> <== File1: WorldCups.xsl
 2. Games in each WC <== File2: WorldCupMatches.xsl
-3. Scores in each game <== File2: WorldCupPlayers.xsl
+3. Scores in each game <== File3: WorldCupPlayers.xsl
-4. Get some stats by calling functions
+4. Get some stats by calling functions in WorldCup.